stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 1. Channel memberships are now available!
 Check out [my Buy Me A Coffee page](https://www.buymeacoffee.com/retroCombs) and support the channel if you found value in the Plus/4 series.
 2. Don't forget to [subscribe to the channel](https://www.youtube.com/stevencombs)!
-3. .d81 disk image is available [here](https://www.stevencombs.com/plus4#companion-disk-image).
+3. A .d81 disk image is available [here](https://www.stevencombs.com/plus4#companion-disk-image).

 ## Encyclopedia Introduction